-Under the Board Charter, the Board must maintain a majority of non-executive directors and have a non-executive independent Chairman (with different persons filling the roles of Chairman and Managing Director / CEO).
+Under the Board Charter, the Board must maintain a majority of non-executive directors and have a non-executive, independent Chairman (with different persons filling the roles of Chairman and CEO).

-The Board has determined that, in respect of the 2017 financial year, the Chairman and all non-executive directors are independent of executive management and free of any business or other relationship that could materially interfere with the exercise of unfettered and independent judgement or compromise their ability to act in the best interests of the company.
 The Board has adopted guidelines based on the factors set out in the ASX Principles in assessing the independent status of a director.
-The independence of each director is considered on a case by case basis from the perspective of both the company and the director.
+The independence of each director is considered on a case by case basis from the perspectives of both the company and the director.
 Materiality is assessed by reference to each director's individual circumstances, rather than by applying general materiality thresholds.
 In summary, the test of whether a relationship could, or could be perceived to, materially interfere with the independent exercise of a director's judgement is based on the nature of the relationship and the circumstances of that director.
 The Board may determine that a director is independent notwithstanding the existence of an interest, position, association or relationship of the type described in Box 2.3 of the ASX Principles.
 However, in such a case, the Board will disclose why it is of the opinion that the interest, position, association or relationship does not compromise the independence of the director.